-What happens in Riverwood when the lease term ends?
+What happens in Riverwood when the lease ends?

 At the end of the lease in Riverwood, either party can opt to end the tenancy.
-The rental owner could choose not to renew the lease or the tenant could choose to not to renew the lease.
-If the rental owner wishes to end the lease, or conclude our rental management services, please send us written notice as described in your management agreement.
+The rental investor could choose not to renew the lease or the tenant could choose to not to renew the lease.
+If the property owner wishes to end the lease, or conclude our rental management services, please send us written notice as described in your rental management agreement.

-If we don't receive such notice, we will strive to make choices that will keep your rental property producing the highest possible net income.
-This means that we will routinely contact a tenant 6 to 8 weeks before the end of the lease term in order to renew the lease.
+When we don't receive such notice, we will strive to make choices that will keep your property producing the highest possible net income.
+This means that we will typically create a new lease for a renter 6 to 8 weeks before the end of the lease in order to renew the lease.

 - Month-to-month --- This will include a large rent increase.